7 Fun, Free & Amazingly Beautiful Places in Cape Cod

 5. Scusset Beach State Reservation

 This Southeastern Massachusetts beach is located on the East end of the Cape Cod Canal.
 Scusset is a great place to watch the boats pass by on the Cape Cod Bay.
 In addition, SeaGlass is abundant with lots of chances for finding beautiful rare pieces.
-Arrive early in the morning for your best chance of finding one of these frosted gems (formed from years and years of tumbling along the ocean).
+Arrive early in the morning for your best chance of finding one of these frosted gems.
+To anyone unfamiliar with seaglass, it’s basically trashed glass turned into gems via years and years of tumbling along the ocean.
 I found so many beautiful pieces including my first jewelry grade piece!

 The clean, smooth sand is perfect for morning walks and jogs.
 Located right next to the beach is the Cape Cod Canal path, an excellent place to bike, run, or walk.
 The beautiful views, abundance of recreational activities, and opportunities for collecting SeaGlass make this beach a year-round winner.